Janetwafulaa/Car-price-prediction/README.md

   - Loading the dataset and displaying the first rows to see what the rows and columns look like
   - Checking for missing values in the dataset to ensure there is no missing values because we want to avoid bias and ensure models can actually run
-  - Filling missing values, filling missing values can sometimes be better than dropping rows because we will be preserving the data and ensuring our model gets as much data, and preventing bias
+  - Filling missing values- filling missing values can sometimes be better than dropping rows because we will be preserving the data and ensuring our model gets as much data, and preventing bias
   - Removing duplicate rows from the dataset to avoid bias in the model because some rows will appear more than others
   - Knowing all possible values in a categorical column is important before encoding because you might come across unknown categories during encoding
   - Checking outliers because they may affect model accuracy, in that they will distort parameter estimates and increase error variance